IzatheWriter/Beginner-Baker-s-Guide/Standard Baking Ingredients.md

 <h1>Standard Baking Ingredients</h1>

-Below you will find a list of products which are used for baking any type of cake or pastry:
+Below you'll find a list of products which are used for baking any type of cake or pastry:

 -	flour
 -	potato starch